STW-Technic-LP/redis-messenger/README.md

 The callback receives 1 parameter that is the resulting application name that was used for registration.
 It may not be what you registered as, since that channel may be taken by another application already.

+Currently, an application can `join` a channel that another app has registered to.
+It was left this way to provide more flexibility for those edge cases.

-Why not register using the create command?
-Registering is an asynchronous function which require() cannot do.
+Q: Why not register using the create command?
+A: Registering is an asynchronous function which require() cannot do.

 ### send(to, eventName, content)
-Send a message to a channel
+Send a message to a channel.
+All applications that have joined the channel can receive the event.

 ```javascript
 messenger.send('someApp', 'moshimoshi', { foo: 'bar' });